CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 Empty by default.

+!!! info ""
-!> Visible only for networks with security WPA2-Enterprise and if `EAP Authentication Method` is `EAP-TLS`.
+    Visible only for networks with security WPA2-Enterprise and if `EAP Authentication Method` is `EAP-TLS`.

 </details>